Storm chaser saves Texas family of 4 after tornado destroys home

 When the tornado had passed over their home, Lambert said they were able to quickly find Lane and run to McKinney for help.
 If he wasn't there to take them to the hospital, she said she's not sure her son would have survived because of the bleeding.

-The Lamberts said they are incredible grateful for the outpouring of love and support from the community as they heal and cleanup what's left of their home.
+The Lamberts said they are incredibly grateful for the outpouring of love and support from the community as they heal and cleanup what's left of their home.

 Several other homes in Hawley were damaged or destroyed by the tornado.
 The National Weather Service believes it was likely a strong EF3 or a weak EF4, but the agency will need a few more days to review the data before making a final determination.